 The more roof that needs to be removed, the more expensive your project will be.

 Existing roof system

 If you have a roof that’s held in place with gravel or stones (called a ballasted roof), those rocks and stones will need to be removed.
-Then since the roofing layer under those stones isn’t 100% stuck to the insulation, an adhesive or fasteners will need to be used to get that roofing layer 100% stuck to the insulation.
-Then spray foam can be installed over top.
+Then since the roofing layer under those stones isn’t 100% stuck to the insulation, an adhesive or fasteners will need to be used to get that roofing layer 100% attached to the insulation.
+Then spray foam can be installed over the top.

 How tall is your building?

 Suppose your roof is two stories high and easy to access.
 That will be much more cost-effective than the same roof 10 stories high in a downtown area where it’s difficult to access the roof.